jerr-it/SpreadSimulator/README.md

 Each of them is given a randomized motion vector, which is added to their position every tick.
 A number of them will be infected at the start(initial infected).
 A number of them will be able to move around(mobile entities).
-If one hits the border it'll invert its x/y movement component to stay within the confined space.
 If another entity passes within a given radius(radius of influence in pixels), it'll get infected by a certain probability(chance of infection upon contact).
 When an entity gets infected a timer will start.
 As soon as this timer runs out, the entity will either survive or die by a certain percentage(chance of surviving).
 The hospital capacity(hospital capacity) determines how many hospital slots are available to the infected.
 Each tick a number of random entities(tests per tick) will be tested and detected using a certain probability(detection chance).
-In the case of an entity getting a positive test result, he won't be able to move anymore and its chance of surviving is set to 90%.
+In the case of an entity getting a positive test result, meaning he will be hospitalized, he won't be able to move anymore and its chance of surviving is set to 90%.
 If active social distancing is set to true, the entities will try actively try to avoid each other.